MicrosoftDocs/IIS.Administration-docs/IIS-Administration/security/integrated/authorization.md

 ### /api

 On top of the default authorization requirements, the /api route requires an access-token with every request.
-Some users may wish to [lift the windows based authorization requirements](remove-integrated.md) from the api route and rely solely on the access token for security.
+Some users may wish to modify the windows based authorization requirements of the api route to add or remove roles.
 This is a viable option for those wishing to use the API to administor their servers.

 The /api route allows anonymous access for HTTP _OPTIONS_ requests.
 This is necessary for CORS requests from allowed origins to be successful.
 Without this rule, browser based GUIs would not be capable of using the API.